TWA Flight 3: Investigation

 A key piece of evidence was the flight plan form, completed by the first officer in Albuquerque (but not signed by the captain, despite a company requirement to do so).
 On the form, the planned outbound magnetic course from Las Vegas was listed as 218°, which is close to the flight path actually flown by the crew to the crash point.
 (Note: The course flown to the crash point was 215° magnetic.)
-Since this course, flown at 8,000 ft, is lower than the terrain in that direction (which rises to about 8500 ft), the board concluded that it was clearly an error.
+This course, flown at 8,000 ft, is lower than the terrain in that direction (which rises to about 8500 ft), so the board concluded that it was clearly an error.
 The board speculated that because both pilots had flown to Burbank much more frequently from Boulder City Airport than from Las Vegas, (Note: Boulder City Airport (BLD) at that time, also called Bullock Airport, is now decommissioned.
 It was located just north of the modern Boulder City Municipal Airport (61B).) and that from Boulder City an outbound magnetic course of 218° would have been a reasonable choice to join the airway to Burbank, the crew likely inadvertently used the Boulder City outbound course instead of the appropriate Las Vegas course.
 Boulder City was not used as a refueling point on this trip as it had no runway lighting.
 To test its hypothesis, the CAB asked to review some other completed TWA flight plan forms for flights between Albuquerque and Las Vegas.
 The CAB members were surprised to discover a form from another flight that had also specified the same incorrect 218° outbound course from Las Vegas.
 TWA's chief pilot testified that the course written on that form was "obviously a mistake".

 The CAB issued a final report with the following probable cause statement:

 Upon the basis of the foregoing findings and of the entire record available at this time, we find that the probable cause of the accident to aircraft NC 1946 on January 16, 1942, was the failure of the captain after departure from Las Vegas to follow the proper course by making use of the navigational facilities available to him.

 The CAB added the following contributing factors: